zachhhhh/Stirling-PDF/docs/saas-roadmap.md

 3. **Provision tenants**
    - Use the admin API (`POST /api/v1/admin/tenants`) to create your first tenant; capture the returned ID/slug for DNS or header-based routing.
 4. **Database migration**
-   - Allow Hibernate to auto-evolve the schema, or create an explicit migration that adds `tenants` and `tenant_id` to existing tables if you manage the schema manually.
+   - Allow Hibernate to auto-evolve the schema, or create explicit migrations that add `tenants`, `tenant_id` on team/audit tables, and the new audit indexes if you manage the schema manually.
 5. **Smoke test**
    - Start the server with `saas.enabled=true`, send requests with distinct `X-Tenant-Slug` values, and confirm team/user isolation.